-Visit the charming pedestrian precinct where visitors can shop for local crafts and fashion design, listen to music and visit the fish and food market on the harbour, take a stroll through the town's old centre, characterized by densely built wooden houses, some with traditional turfed roofs and narrow alleys.
+After breakfast, meet your private guide for a walking tour.
+Discover the charming pedestrian precinct where visitors can shop for local crafts and fashion design, listen to music and visit the fish and food market on the harbour.
+You will take a stroll through the town's old centre, characterized by densely built wooden houses, some with traditional turfed roofs and narrow alleys.
 If you are interested in art, pick up a map from the tourist information highlighting the many sculptures and statues found in the town.
 Worth a visit is the Faroese Museum of History and Natural History, a short drive, or 2-hour hike away.

 With your rental car, you have the opportunity to also explore the surrounding areas while in town.

 Today, head off in your car to Eysturoy via Streymoy and to the small village of Gjógv.

 Detour to Vestmanna, where you have the opportunity to join a 2-hours boat trip to see the famous bird cliffs.
 The boat trip needs to be booked in advance, so ask us for further details.

 Also worth a stop are the viking settlements in Kvívík.
 The trip continues over Streymoy - crossing "the bridge over the Atlantic" for Eysturoy - futher to Eiði where you can see the famous rock formations known as the "giant and the old hag" and also Slættaratindur (882 meters), the highest mountain on the Faroe Islands.